Stocks have been on a nice run, but the next market correction may not be far off. When it happens, you’ll want to own these four defensive ETFs.

 One such group that has been largely ignored during the latest phase of the bull market is utilities.

 I expect that utility stocks will begin outperforming the major averages once we’ve entered another down phase in the market.
 One way to have exposure to the utilities without the heightened volatility risk of individual stock ownership is through the Utilities Select Sector SPDR ETF (XLU).
-This ETF also pays a dividend (current yield 3.3%) and has been stable since the March correction low, fluctuating between the 55 and 63 levels since April.
-I would consider a close above 63 as a sign that money is rotating back into utilities, and that utilities as a sector will likely begin outperforming on a sustained basis.
+This ETF also pays a dividend.

 Another way to benefit from a fear-driven market is to watch the asset class that has always historically served as a hedge against a weak stock market.
 I’m referring, of course, to gold, which typically benefits when worries abound.
 Accordingly, gold is one of the ultimate safe haven assets which investors should consider owning in a fear-driven market.

-While it’s commonly believed that gold always trades inversely to the stock market, that hasn’t been the case in recent years as both gold and equities have simultaneously risen for extended periods (including the most recent rally, which began in March).
-The reason for gold’s persistent strength is plainly evident in the daily news headlines, which continue to reveal spiking coronavirus cases in the U.S. There are also lots of geopolitical risks and worries over the strength of the global economy.
+While it’s commonly believed that gold always trades inversely to the stock market, that hasn’t been the case in recent years as both gold and equities have simultaneously risen for extended periods.
+The reason for gold’s persistent strength is plainly evident in the daily news headlines.
+There are also lots of geopolitical risks and worries over the strength of the global economy.
 With such worries abounding, gold should have a built-in psychological support for months to come.